EduardoMGuillen/InvenatoryManagement/README.md

 - **Better Organization**: Keep track of products, sales, and customer data in one place
 - **Professional Invoicing**: Generate professional invoices for your customers
 - **Data Security**: Secure login system to protect your business information
+- **Localized for Honduras**: LPS currency support for accurate financial management

 ## Technical Details